dekeh1/CS-443/Syllabus.md

 ## Student Responsibilities

 * Contribute to a class atmosphere conducive to learning for everyone by asking/answering questions, participating in class discussions.
 Don’t just lurk!
+* When working with a partner, participate actively.
+Don't let your partner do all the work - you won't learn anything that way.
 * Seek help when necessary
 * Start assignments as soon as they are posted.
 Do not wait until the due date to seek help/to do the assignments
 * Make use of the academic success center (see below)
 * Expect to spend at least 9 hours of work per week on classwork.
 * Each student is responsible for the contents of the textbook readings, handouts, and homework assignments.

-## Americans with Disabilities Act
+## Americans with Disabilities Act/Student Accessibility  Services
-Worcester State University and this instructor are committed to the full participation of all students, and will provide accommodations for any student with documented disabilities who are registered with the Disability Services Office (DSO).
+Worcester State University and this instructor are committed to the full participation of all students, and will provide accommodations for any student with documented disabilities who are registered with Student Accessibilty Services.
 Please contact the instructor as early as possible to discuss necessary accommodations.
 All information regarding disabilities will be treated with confidentiality.
-The DSO is located in the Administration Building, Room 131 and can be reached by phone (508-929-8733) or email (dso@worcester.edu).
+Student Accessibility Services is located in the Administration Building, Room 131 and can be reached by phone (508-929-8733) or email (<a href="mailto:sas@worcester.edu">sas@worcester.edu</a>).

 ## Tutoring Services/Academic Success Center
-Tutoring Services are offered through the Academic Success Center (ASC).
+Tutoring Services are offered through the [Academic Success Center](http://www.worcester.edu/SP-Academic-Success-Center/) (ASC).
 The ASC is located on the first floor of the Administration building, A-130.
 Tutoring services are provided to students FREE of charge.
-Students seeking academic assistance should visit the center as soon as possible or contact the Tutoring Coordinator at 508-929-8139
+Students seeking academic assistance should visit the center as soon as possible or contact the ASC at 508-929-8139

 ## The Math Center
-The writing center provides free assistance to students in Mathematics.
+The Math Center provides free assistance to students in Mathematics.
 It is located on the first floor of the Sullivan Academic Building, S143.

 ## The Writing Center
 The writing center provides free assistance to students in the areas of research and writing.
 It is located on the third floor of the Sullivan Academic Building, S306.
 To schedule an appointment, please call 508-929-8112 or email the Center at writingcenter@worcester.edu.
 To find out more information about the Writing Center including the Center’s hours and the Center’s Online Writing Lab, visit their website at [www.worcester.edu/writing]()